Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

 Estimation was conducted using MultiBUGS, a parallelized extension of OpenBUGS tailored for high-dimensional Bayesian inference.
-Its support for block updating and parallel execution makes it well-suited to modeling spatial dependence, random effects, and extreme value behavior within complex data structures.
+Its support for block updates and parallel execution makes it well-suited for fitting hierarchical models with grouped random effects and extreme-value behavior within complex data structures.
 Parameters were estimated by Markov Chain Monte Carlo (MCMC) simulation; two parallel MCMC chains of 50000 iterations were run, with the first 20000 discarded as burn-in and the remaining 30000 retained for posterior inference.
 Convergence was assessed both visually (trace plots) and quantitatively (Brooks–Gelman–Rubin diagnostic), with all monitored parameters achieving BGR values below 1.1, confirming reliable convergence (\citealp{gelman1992inference, brooks1998general, el2009urban}).
 This procedure yielded robust posterior summaries of means, standard deviations, and 95\% credible intervals, even under correlation structures induced by spatial clustering and random effects.

 The modeling framework incorporated a comprehensive set of covariates into the location ($\mu$) and scale ($\sigma$) parameters of the nonstationary UGEV distribution to capture contextual and behavioral variability in COR.
 For both V–V and V–I interactions, dynamic covariates included relative (speed, distance, acceleration, deceleration, headway, steering angle), jerk, and traffic volume, thereby capturing multiple dimensions of vehicle dynamics.
-Geometric and infrastructure related covariates were also included: lane number, lane width, driveway intensity, median type, and lane position of vehicle.
+Geometric and infrastructure-related covariates were also included: lane number, lane width, driveway intensity, median type, and vehicle lane position.

 All covariates were specified in both the $\mu$ and $\sigma$ components, enabling the models to capture variation in both the central tendency and dispersion of extreme 2D-TTC.
 In contrast, the shape parameter ($\xi$) was held constant across all locations.
 This decision reflects a tradeoff between flexibility and stability: although $\xi$ governs tail heaviness in the UGEV distribution, it is notoriously difficult to estimate from sparse BM samples.
 Allowing $\xi$ to vary with covariates often induces instability and overfitting (\citep{coles2001introduction, cooley2006bayesian}), whereas fixing it improves convergence and yields more interpretable posterior distributions.